megaptera-helvetiae/eco-evo-interactions/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/megaptera-helvetiae
-- icon: bacterium
+- icon: impactstory
-- icon_pack: far
+- icon_pack: fab
 - link: https://laetitia.schmid.se/
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.